mdccUVa/mdccUVa/README.md

 ## Hi there 👋

 I am Manuel de Castro, a PhD.
-Researcher Candidate in Computer Architecture at Universidad de Valladolid (Spain).
+Candidate Researcher in Computer Architecture at Universidad de Valladolid (Spain).

-I specialize on High-Performance Computing (HPC), including heterogeneous computing, and using high-level programming models and tools to efficiently program heterogeneous and distributed systems.
+I specialize in High-Performance Computing (HPC), including heterogeneous computing, and using high-level programming models and tools to efficiently program heterogeneous and distributed systems.

-I am currently researching the applicability of FPGAs as comodity acceelrators for HPC problems (complex tasks of scientific or engineering interest).
+I am currently researching the applicability of FPGAs as comodity accelrators for HPC problems (complex tasks of scientific or engineering interest).

 You can reach me at manuel@infor.uva.es.